 The following modules can be added to the core module for additional functionality

 - Sales Automation Add-On Module: This module contains opportunities/pipelines, quotes, product catalog, and sales forecasting.

 - Marketing Automation Add-On Module: This module contains drip campaigns, email marketing form letters and collateral management.

 - Customer Service Add-On Module: This module contains ticketing, knowledge base and projects.

-The C2CRM Pricing model allows each user to pick and choose which add-on modules for licensing.
-In addition, the system is very scalable…you can easily add users and modules to the system at a reasonable cost.
+The C2CRM Pricing model allows each user to pick and choose add-on modules for licensing.
+Also, the system is very scalable…you can easily add users and modules to the system at a reasonable cost.

 Implementation consists of configuring and customizing your CRM system so that it fits your business model.
 This makes the interface more intuitive and users will be able to immediately start using the system without much of a learning curve.